Go back to all articles

 However, e-commerce usability testing is slightly different since e-commerce websites are not like typical websites.
 It requires a lot of input from prospective users and required to push customers towards the end of the sales funnel.

-In this article, we will discuss the key steps for performing usability testing for e-commerce websites.
+In this article, we will discuss the key steps for performing usability testing for e-commerce websites development.

 What Is Website Usability Testing?